Competency-based reviews help you evaluate and guide interviewees and current employees to focus on their strengths and help address their weaknesses.

 Example: “Employee has created plans that they have followed through with, and has shown great organizational abilities that benefit workflow.”

-Praise: “It’s amazing how well you can plan and organize your job duties and we’re impressed on how those plans are thorough and simple to follow.”
+Praise: “It’s amazing how well you can plan and organize your job duties and we’re impressed on how thorough and simple to follow.”

 Constructive comments: “When tasked with a big project, try to work out a plan of action and tackle each step one by one.”
-Or, “To make sure your working conditions are as efficient as possible so you don’t run into issues.
+Or, “To ensure your working conditions are as efficient as possible so you don’t run into issues.
 Try to organize a bit more.”

 Example: “Employee has respectfully and effectively communicated with customers, fellow workers, and management.”